KerriRentmeester/badBank_v4mod27/README.md

 * Once an account is created, transport the user to an account page where all accounts are visible
 * Remove the AllData page
 * NavBar tab is highlighted for the active page
+* Add additional security - biometrics, or two-factor authentication for authentication (instead of only username & password).

 # **License**:
 MIT License